MichelAD1/MichelAD1/README.md

 </br>

 - 👋 Hi, I’m @MichelAD1
-- :globe_with_meridians: I’m interested in Web Development and Software Development
+- :globe_with_meridians: I’m interested in Web and Software Development
 - 🌱 I have a background with Java, Python,
 Php, Javascript, SQL and I am familliar with C++
 - 💞️ I am currently seeking a part time job in my domain and to hopefully deliver excellent service